You are here

 An intern in OMS would be expected to dedicate up to 20 hours per week for a minimum of one semester.
 Interns would work closely with six portfolio teams (Diversity and Inclusion, Professional Development, Learning, Collections, Digital Technology, and Community) within OMS.
 The overall learning experience would include working on projects such as:

-- conducting scans and analysis of OMS grants;
+- conducting scans and analysis of OMS grants, special projects, and initiatives;

-- learning about the multilayered dynamics of grants management in action by participating in various OMS meetings; and
+- learning about the multilayered dynamics of grants management in action by participating in various OMS meetings as relevant; and

 We anticipate selecting up to 6 interns each semester.
 Solid writing skills and an interest in the arts and humanities are essential.
 Unfortunately, we are not able to pay our interns.
 We will cooperate in arrangements for graduate school credit.

-Interested graduate students are encouraged to send their resumes with two references, cover letter stating which portfolio team best aligns with their interests or if they are flexible about working with any portfolio, and one writing sample to:
+Interested graduate students are encouraged to send their resumes (with two references), a cover letter stating which portfolio team best aligns with their interests (if you are not sure of any one particular portfolio area but are open to any or all areas, please indicate that), and one writing sample to:

 Museum Program Officer